FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment

 Thus, we first explain how we convert a spatial domain feature $F(x,y)\in \mathbb{R}^{H\times W\times 3}$ into frequency components $\mathcal{F}(u,v)$.
-One common way to convert an image into frequency components is via Discrete Fourier Transform (DFT), which decomposes spatial information (i.e. images) into frequency components using the following equation:
+One common way to achieve this is via Discrete Fourier Transform (DFT), which decomposes spatial information (i.e. images) into frequency components using the following equation:

 where $H$ and $W$ indicate the height and width of the image, respectively.
 This frequency information $\mathcal{F}(u,v)$ can further be decomposed into amplitude $\mathcal{F}^{\mathcal{A}}(u,v)$ and phase $\mathcal{F}^{\mathcal{P}}(u,v)$ components as follows: